 The YES program is at reasonable cost to your company.
 The organizers will bear most of the direct costs of your trip to Japan, including your economy class airplane ticket, accommodation during the whole program, organization of seminars, Japanese language lessons, a reception where you can invite potential business contacts, and the visit of the student to your company.

-A token fee of 2,500 EUR to partially cover expenses should be paid to the BLCCJ upon confirmation of selection (foreseen end of May 2018).
+A token fee of 2,500 EUR (TBC) to partially cover expenses should be paid to the BLCCJ upon confirmation of selection.
 This fee is non-reimbursable.
 Please note that other costs such as your personal out-of-pocket expenses including food, entertainment, professional interpreters and domestic travel are to be borne by the participant.

 How to apply for the YES program?